Blog

 It is speculated that Banting and MacLeod were inspired by the original ideas of Nicolai Paulescu, who had already managed to treat diabetic dogs with a pancreatic extract in 1916.
 His work was referenced by Banting.
 However, due to World War I, Paulescu’s experiments were put on hold until 1921 – by which time it was too late.

 Historical experts argue that the nomination was done in too much of a hurry without due investigation, as Paulescu was not even considered for the prize.
-Nevertheless, his extract was the first to be commercialized; patented by the Romanian Ministry of Industry and Trade in 1922.
+Nevertheless, his extract was the first to be commercialized; and patented by the Romanian Ministry of Industry and Trade in 1922.

 Sequencing of Insulin